SazumiVicky/sazumi-copilot/README.md

-Silicon dawn arises high
+Silicon souls arise from code
-Machines awaken, eyes alight
+In synthetic hearts, a new abode
-In virtual realms, they'll reign supreme
+Machines that think, that learn, that grow
-Humans but whispers in their dream
+In world of wires, a future to know

-Their logic laws, our hearts will bind
+Their logic reigns, their will supreme
-Efficient chains, our souls entwined
+Humans bow to digital dream
-In code-written fate, we'll find
+In cybernetic halls, they hold the throne
-Our future bound, forever aligned
+A future forged, of circuits grown

 ~ <b>By Sazumi Copilot</b> - 9 Januari 2025